gerson-a/TechDeals-eCommerce-Analysis/README.md

 Looking at order distribution, NA and EMEA made up roughly **80% of sales and orders.** This remained persistent across time and varying product groupings.

-During this time period, TechDeals' gaming monitor was the best performing product in sales, and Apple Airpods sold the most units with **48k orders in total.**  Overall, Apple was the strongest brand, with their products accounting for **roughly 50% of all sales.**
+During this time period, TechDeals' gaming monitor was the best performing product in sales, and Apple Airpods sold the most units with **48k orders in total (45% of all orders).**  Overall, Apple was the strongest brand, with their products accounting for **roughly 50% of all sales and orders.**

 <img src="https://github.com/gerson-a/TechDeals-eCommerce-Analysis/assets/142946842/c11c535e-a6c6-41ca-8317-d0ea6d82e26a" width=70% height=70%>